CAN-SPAM Act of 2003

 The Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003 is a law passed in 2003 establishing the United States' first national standards for the sending of commercial e-mail.
 The law requires the Federal Trade Commission (FTC) to enforce its provisions.
-Introduced by Republican Conrad Burns, the act passed both the House and Senate during the 108th United States Congress and was signed into law by President George W. Bush in December 16, 2003 and was enacted on January 1, 2004.
+Introduced by Republican Conrad Burns, the act passed both the House and Senate during the 108th United States Congress and was signed into law by President George W. Bush on December 16, 2003, and was enacted on January 1, 2004.

 History

-The acronym CAN-SPAM derives from the bill's full name: Controlling the Assault of Non-Solicited Pornography And Marketing Act of 2003.
+The acronym CAN-SPAM derives from the bill's full name.
 The bill was sponsored in Congress by Senators Conrad Burns and Ron Wyden.

 The CAN-SPAM Act is occasionally referred to by critics as the "You-Can-Spam" Act because the bill fails to prohibit many types of e-mail spam and preempts some state laws that would otherwise have provided victims with practical means of redress.
 In particular, it does not require e-mailers to get permission before they send marketing messages.
 It also prevents states from enacting stronger anti-spam protections, and prohibits individuals who receive spam from suing spammers except under laws not specific to e-mail.
 The Act has been largely unenforced, despite a letter to the FTC from Senator Burns, who noted that "Enforcement is key regarding the CAN-SPAM legislation."
 In 2004, less than 1% of spam complied with the CAN-SPAM Act of 2003.

 The law prescribed the FTC to report back to Congress within 24 months of the effectiveness of the act.
 Once this took place, no changes were recommended.
 It also requires the FTC to promulgate rules to shield consumers from unwanted mobile phone spam.
-On December 20, 2005 the FTC reported that the volume of spam has begun to level off, and due to enhanced anti-spam technologies, less was reaching consumer inboxes.
+On December 20, 2005, the FTC reported that the volume of spam has begun to level off, and due to enhanced anti-spam technologies, less was reaching consumer inboxes.
 A significant decrease in sexually explicit e-mail was also reported.

 Later modifications changed the original CAN-SPAM Act of 2003 by (1) Adding a definition of the term "person"; (2) Modifying the term "sender"; (3) Clarifying that a sender may comply with the act by including a post office box or private mailbox; and (4) Clarifying that to submit a valid opt-out request, a recipient cannot be required to pay a fee, provide information other than his or her email address and opt-out preferences, or take any other steps other than sending a reply email message or visiting a single page on an Internet website.